wilderbonsai/ioforge/src/pages/index.md

     title: Get in Touch
     subtitle: >-
-      Whether you have a new project, partnership opportunity, just want to say hi, we are happy to chat with you.
+      Whether you have a new project, partnership opportunity, just want to say hi, we're looking forward to chatting with you!
     actions:
       - label: Contact Us
         url: /contact